Alan Meds logo

 Trust and safety: a moderate-confidence read

-There are no FDA warning letters on file for Alan Meds, which is a clean baseline.
+Alan Meds has an FDA warning letter on file, covered in the regulatory notice below.
 It dispenses compounded GLP-1s and provides licensed-clinician oversight as part of every plan.
 That said, our verification confidence here is tempered rather than high: the company names no specific accredited compounding partner in its public materials, and during our most recent pricing check we noted some drift between the prices listed online and the figures on record.
 Compounded medication is legal and widely used, but it isn't FDA-approved the way brand drugs are, and the thin disclosure means you should do a little extra diligence yourself.
 See our scoring methodology for how we weigh transparency and oversight.

 The bottom line